Does Beer Make You Fat and Ruin Your Gym Efforts?

 MODERATION!
 1-3 Drinks is fine, you will be back to performing the next day with no hindrance to performance.
 But 10-12 drinks?
 You will do some serious damage to your physique and performance for at least two days afterward.
 So please, practice restraint.

-Bring Gainz: Bring a B-Up, Mission 1 or QUEST Bar with you when you go out.
+Bring Gainz: Bring an Outright Bar with you when you go out.
 This might be a good, handy substitute for those nachos at Denny's if you have it with you.

 Don't BINGE DRINK!
-This is not only terrible for your health, it might kill you and is not the best thing for brain cells.
+This is not only terrible for your health, but it might also kill you and is not the best thing for brain cells.

 Don't Drive: Even if you drink only one drink (has to be said).